 What Size Jack Do You Need?

-Not all jacks are made equal because they have different classifications, and lifting capacity.
+Not all jacks are made equal because they have different classifications and lifting capacities.

 Your trailer weight and your trailer tongue weight can be found in your owner’s manual.